You need the giving mindset, not things, to give away something.

-You don't have to be rich, or wait to be rich, to give.
-Real attitude of giving is when you lack.
+You don't have to be rich or wait to be rich, to give.
+The real attitude of giving is when you lack.
 Keep the Spirit Alive…

 “I don't know if this story is true,” Josh replied.
 “But the lesson is good.
 The attitude of giving or sharing is important, although I think the quantity of what you share matters too…”